-In a network, a switch is a device that channels incoming data from any of multiple input ports to the specific output port that will take it toward its intended destination.
+A network switch is a hardware device that channels incoming data from multiple input ports to a specific output port that will take it toward its intended destination.
+It is a small device that transfers data packets between multiple network devices such as computers, routers, servers or other switches.

 Types of networking switches